Running auto-updatable services in rootless containers with podman on Oracle Linux/RHEL/Fedora with SELinux enabled

 Few things here:

-• The --new5 flag.
+5 flag.
 With that flags, containers will be created when the service starts and destroyed when the service stops.
 We want this to facilitate automatic updates when the upstream image changes.
 If we don’t pass that flag, systemd would expect the container to exist, and it only tells podman to start and stop it.
-There would be no way to tell it to start using a new image.
+There would be no way to tell it to start using a new image. - The default location where

-• Pass --user argument to all systemd calls.
-If you forget, it will ask you for a root password; this will serve as a reminder.
+calls.
+If you forget, it will ask you for a root password; this will serve as a reminder. - The default timeout for start and stop seems to be

-• Enabling the service creates a symlink for systemd to start it automatically on system start, and then we start it in-place.
++ whatever is specified, which is weird.
+So we don’t specify any. - Enabling the service creates a symlink for systemd to start it automatically on system start, and then we start it in-place.

-• Delete the container before starting it: systemd wrapper will attempt to create a new one with the same name
+- Delete the container before starting it: systemd wrapper will attempt to create a new one with the same name

-• Do not start/stop the container with podman anymore – use systemctl.
+- Do not start/stop the container with podman anymore – use systemctl.
 Otherwise, systemctl will get confused.

-• The status command is purely informational.
+command is purely informational.

-Once the container started, look at the content of the ~/uptime-kuma folder:
+Once the container started, look at the content of the ~/uptime-kuma

 $ ls -lZ uptime-kuma